tarunwrld/AiSensy-Task/readme.md

 ## Acknowledgments

 - **Streamlit**: Used to build the interactive web interface.
-- **Selenium**: Used to scrape dynamic web pages by interacting with the browser.
 - **BeautifulSoup**: Used for parsing HTML content.
 - **Google Gemini AI**: Provides the AI model to process and generate answers based on the ingested content.

 ## Important Notes

-- If the application is running locally, ensure that **chromedriver** is installed and properly configured for Selenium to work.
 - The project uses the **Gemini API key**, which requires a valid API key.
 Ensure the key is set in the code for proper functionality.
 - The tool is designed to scrape the content of websites, and it is essential to adhere to web scraping best practices and legal considerations when using it.